 Since the system of the Nobeyama 45-m telescope may vary its intensity scale due to daily instability, the observatory strongly recommends the users to perform standard source observation at least once per a day.
 The aim of this page is to show the method of the standard source observation and to illustrate an alternative way for 2SB receivers to calibrate daily variation of the system when the standard source observation is hard to perform.

 First of all, you need to check which standard source can be used for your observation.
 Check items are:

 It can almost be judged from the coordinate of the target.
-If there is time your target reachs the upper elevation limit (El > 80 deg.), it is good to perform the standard source observation during such time.
-Otherwise, you would be better to observe it at the beggining or the end of your observing time.
+If there is time your target reaches the upper elevation limit (El > 80 deg.), it is good to perform the standard source observation during such time.
+Otherwise, you would be better to observe it at the begining or the end of your observing time.

 This can be checked with Parameters for Observation page.

 Even if one standard source is suitable for its coordinates, it can not be used if the intensity is weak (because it may not be wise to take time for the standard source observation).

 You can examine this via Spectra of Standard Sources (older but more molecules) and Spectra of Standard Sources, 2013 ~ (newer but only for 12CO and 13CO).

 If you successfully find a good standard source, make observing scripts.

 The source name and relevant information such as coordinates, VLSR, the off position and a pointing source for standard source are available in Parameters for Observation.
 Please note that all coordinate is expressed in B1950.

 Scan Table should be set to Single Point.
 Since standard sources are strong, total on-source time (integration time) will be at most 3-5 minutes.